lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   When there is no Dtag, there can be only one fragmented SCHC Packet in transit.
   Only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.

-* W (window): W is a 1-bit field.
+* W (window): W is a field of M bits.
 It is only present if windowing is used.
-  This field carries the same value for all SCHC F/R messages pertaining to the same window, and it is complemented for the next window.
+  This field carries the same value for all SCHC F/R messages pertaining to the same window, and it is incremented for the next window.
 The value of W is initialised to 0 for each new fragmented SCHC Packet.

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragment.